-Element 4.2.3 Follow the principles of ecologically responsible driving (Eco-safe)
+Element 4.2.3 Drive in an ecologically responsible (Eco-safe) way

-- accelerate and decelerate smoothly and progressively and effectively use aids such as cruise control - foresee the need to stop, and use timely and smooth deceleration to reduce fuel consumption and general vehicle wear and tear - drive in the highest responsive gear to keep full control and avoid labouring the engine - 4. remove extra load from the vehicle when not needed - 5. turn off the engine when you are likely to be stationary for some time
+- accelerate and decelerate smoothly and progressively - foresee the need to stop, and use timely and smooth deceleration to reduce fuel consumption and general vehicle wear and tear - drive in the highest responsive gear to keep full control and avoid labouring the engine - 4. remove extra load from the vehicle when not needed - 5. turn off the engine when you are likely to be stationary for some time

-- 1. what affects a vehicle's fuel consumption - how effective scanning and planning can help you to use smooth acceleration or deceleration to keep momentum - 3. how fuel consumption is increased by - extra loads - · incorrectly inflated tyres - wind resistance, for example from carrying luggage on roof racks - 4. that selecting the most suitable gear will avoid engine labour and maximise the effects of engine braking - 5. the use of technologies to reduce exhaust pollution - 6. under which circumstances it is appropriate to turn off the engine when stationary, rather than leave it idling - 7. that you should never reduce safety to improve economy
+- what affects a vehicle's fuel consumption - how effective scanning and planning can help you to use smooth acceleration or deceleration to keep momentum - 3. how fuel consumption is increased by - extra load - incorrectly inflated tyres - wind resistance, for example from carrying luggage on roof racks - 4. that selecting the most suitable gear will avoid engine labour and maximise the effects of engine braking - 5. the use of technologies to reduce exhaust pollution - 6. under which circumstances it is appropriate to turn off the engine when stationary, rather than leave it idling - 7. that you should never reduce safety to improve economy